Stepper motor: Types

-Permanent magnet motors use a permanent magnet (PM) in the rotor and operate on the attraction or repulsion between the rotor PM and the stator electromagnets.

-Pulses move the rotor in discrete steps, CW or CCW.
-If left powered at a final step a strong detent remains at that shaft location.
+Permanent magnet motors use a permanent magnet (PM) in the rotor and operate on the attraction or repulsion between the rotor magnet and the stator electromagnets.
+Pulses move the rotor clockwise or anticlockwise in discrete steps.
+If left powered at a final step, a strong detent remains at that shaft location.
 This detent has a predictable spring rate and specified torque limit; slippage occurs if the limit is exceeded.
-If current is removed a lesser detent still remains, therefore holding shaft position against spring or other torque influences.
+If current is removed, a lesser detent still remains, holding shaft position against spring or other torque influences.
 Stepping can then be resumed while reliably being synchronized with control electronics.

+Permanent magnet stepper motors have simple DC switching electronics, a power-off detent, and no position readout.
+These qualities are ideal for applications such as paper printers, 3D printers, and robotics.
+Such applications track position simply by counting the number of steps that each motor has been instructed to take.
-Variable reluctance (VR) motors have a plain iron rotor and operate based on the principle that minimum reluctance occurs with minimum gap, hence the rotor points are attracted toward the stator magnet poles.
-Whereas hybrid synchronous are a combination of the permanent magnet and variable reluctance types, to maximize power in a small size.

-VR motors have power on detents but do not have power off detents.
+Variable reluctance (VR) motors have a soft iron rotor and operate based on the principle that minimum reluctance occurs with minimum gap, so the rotor points are attracted toward the stator's magnetic poles.
+Variable reluctance motors have detents when powered on, but not when powered off.

-Two-phase stepper motors
+Hybrid synchronous motors are a combination of the permanent magnet and variable reluctance types, to maximize power in a small size.

+Phases

+Two phase

 There are two basic winding arrangements for the electromagnetic coils in a two phase stepper motor: bipolar and unipolar.